-- Summary: A SUE to Lincoln which will deliver 1,400 homes during the plan period, including up to 5ha of employment land, a neighbourhood centre, primary school and green space. - Current Status: An outline planning permission (subject to signing of s106) for Phase 1 of this SUE, comprising a residential development of up to 500 dwellings, was granted by the planning committee of West Lindsey District Council on 16 December 2015.
+- Summary: A SUE to Lincoln which will deliver 1,400 homes during the plan period, including up to 5ha of employment land, a neighbourhood centre, primary school and green space. - Current Status: An outline planning permission for Phase 1 of this SUE, comprising a residential development of up to 500 dwellings, was granted by the planning committee of West Lindsey District Council on 16 December 2015.